 Pisa & Lucca Accessible Cruise Excursion

-On this accessible Livorno tour, you’ll visit the two closest tourist attractions to the Livorno cruise port: the famous Field of Miracles with the Leaning Tower of Pisa, as well as the medieval walled city of Lucca (shown in the photo on the right).
+On this accessible Livorno tour, you’ll visit the two closest tourist attractions to the Livorno cruise port: the famous Field of Miracles with the Leaning Tower of Pisa, as well as the medieval walled city of Lucca (shown in the photo on the left).

 Because you’ll spend less time on the highway, you’ll spend more time enjoying Tuscany!
 These two cities are also two of the flattest and most accessible cities in the region.